Customer Understanding Testing

 What you get:

-A clear definition of the concepts customers need to understand
+A clear map of the concepts customers need to understand

 This provides strong support for outcomes-based regulatory and governance expectations.